Grants for Ministries with Young People

 - The project/program must reflect a diversity of racial, gender, and class differences both in its leadership and in its desired impact within the Church and community.

 Dollar Range of Grants

-Applications must be received by June 1st.
+Applications must be received by July 1 for funding the following year.
 Applicants will submit their application to Young People’s Ministries (YPM) of Discipleship Ministries through the online application form.
 YPM will convene a Project Review Committee, comprised of youth, young adults, and adult workers with young people from the Young People’s Ministries board of directors, general board and agency representatives, and staff, to review and discuss the applications that meet all of the criteria.
 The full division board will vote on a list of recommended projects with the final approval coming from Discipleship Ministries’ executive committee.

 Projects selected to receive funding will: